Zheleznogorsk, Krasnoyarsk Krai: History

 The town was established in 1950 for the production of weapons-grade plutonium.
 The history of the town and the associated defense complex are intertwined.
 In 1959, the government created the eastern office of OKB-1 (later known as NPO PM) under the supervision of M. F. Reshetnev.
 Defense plants included nuclear facilities built within caverns excavated in the granite mountain on the northern edge of the city, as well as space research enterprises.

 It was a closed city until President Boris Yeltsin decreed in 1992 that such places could use their historical names.
 Before then, the town had not appeared on any official maps.
-As is the tradition with Soviet towns containing secret facilities, "Krasnoyarsk-26" is actually a P.O.
+As is the tradition with Soviet towns concealing secret facilities, "Krasnoyarsk-26" is actually a P.O.
 Box number and implies that the place is located some distance from the city of Krasnoyarsk.
 The town was also known as Soctown, Iron City, the Nine, and Atom Town.